-To learn more about online graduate study options, students should visit the online graduate programs website: www.unionky.edu/academics/academic-programs/online-programs/online-graduate-programs.
+To learn more about online administration and business options, students should visit the Administration and Business programs website: www.unionky.edu/academics/academicprograms/online-programs/online-graduate-programs.
 It is the student's responsibility to keep track of the number of online courses taken.
 For any questions about this policy, please contact the Graduate Studies Office at 606-546-1561 (Education) or 606-546-1620 (Athletic Administration, Business, Psychology, Substance Abuse Counseling).